As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-By observing the rock color, we can make a very general assumption regarding the weight or specific gravity of the rock.
+By observing the rock’s color, we can make a very general assumption regarding the weight or specific gravity of the rock.

-The specific gravity of the rock can be assumed by rock color.
+The specific gravity of the rock can be assumed by the rock’s color.
 Light-color minerals, which make up light rock, are usually composed of light elements like silicon and aluminum.
-Dark-colored rocks have greater specific gravity because of heavier minerals and heavier chemical elements, notably iron, magnesium.
+Dark-colored rocks have greater specific gravity because of heavier minerals and heavier chemical elements, notably iron, and magnesium.

 Generally speaking, mineral color points out the specific gravity of the mineral, as minerals that are lighter in color tend to weigh less.
 Logically, the light-colored rocks will weigh less than dark-colored ones.